jun1983/jstf/README.md

 # Java Selenium Test Framework

-JAVA SELENIUM TEST FRAMEWORK (JSTF) is aiming to build an automation test platform, consolidating most capabilities from the market in one.
+JAVA SELENIUM TEST FRAMEWORK (JSTF) is aiming to build an automation test platform, consolidating major capabilities in one.

 ### Getting started
 To use JSTF in your java + selenium tests or application, add the `JSTF` dependency to your pom: